‘We were neglected’: Lytton residents call for accountability after fire that destroyed town - News Break

 With her dog in her car, Ms Melanson said she drove through town trying to warn people, and called the people she knew who were living on the edge of town to try and give them warning.

 She believes people could have been further confused over an evacuation order issued on 17 June, for the Kitzowit 20 Indian Reserve of the Lytton First Nation, which was rescinded days later.
-This meant people had a “false sense of security”, rather than being prepared to evacuate again.
+This gave people a “false sense of security”, rather than being prepared to evacuate again.

 Ms Melanson said villagers had also raised concerns days earlier over the extreme heat in the town.